saurabhbatra96/saurabhbatra96.github.io/_posts/2017-06-11-human-learning-machine-learning.md

 Go through the `genetic-prog` directory to have a look at the boilerplate for the genetic algorithm.

 The `tetris-data` directory has the statistics I stated above and the corresponding binaries that I used to compute the same.
-You can run them for yourself and corroborate the results.
+You can run them for yourself and corroborate my results.

 <img src="/public/machinelearning/mleverywhere.jpg" style="width:100%;display: block;">